ngimb64/Pimp-My-Alpine/README.md

 ## Environment Variables

-### base-pimp.sh:
+### base-pimp

-Environment variables required for proper execution
+Environment variables required for proper execution:

 - ADMIN:  The name of the admin user to create
 - ADMIN_PASS:  The password of the admin user